Cleaning & Organizing

 Moving is stressful enough without being blindsided by items that your movers won’t be able to take on the truck.

 If you’re looking for ways to have a stress-free move, there are certain rules to be aware of.
 First, anything flammable or combustible will likely be on your moving company’s blacklist, warns relocation experts at Updater.com.
 Weed sprays, fertilizers, gardening chemicals, paints, detergents, and many common household cleaning supplies could potentially be hazards—think stifling hot moving truck in mid August carrying flammable material.
-Call your local township or county to learn how to recycle products—here are some great ideas for how to recycle just about anything.
+Call your local township or county to learn how to recycle products.
 But other weather conditions could wreak havoc on these types of materials as well, and are out of your movers’ control.
 Also, any type of liquid can leak, damaging other items in the truck.
+Here are some more tips for a stress-free move.

 In many states transporting guns and ammunition is a giant no-no. “While policies vary from state-to-state, you could get in some serious trouble if the Department of Transportation (DOT) conducts an inspection and finds something illegal in the back of a truck,” says Jenna Weinerman, Marketing Director at Updater.com.
 In fact, most movers are not licensed to carry firearms or ammo.
 How to get your hunting rifle across country?
 Make sure your moving company has a permit to move firearms and equipment or contact a gun dealer or ammunition dealer to transport these items.
 Celebrating the Fourth of July in the near future?
 Don’t transport fireworks via moving truck either, or you could end up starting the festivities early (like, inside the moving truck wherever it happens to be).
 Use these pro packing tips to keep all your stuff safe.

 Many states strictly prohibit the transportation of plants unless they’re transported by specific carriers qualified for that.
 Although they can’t explode like paint cans or go off like a gun, plants can carry vermin and bugs that cause damage.
-You don’t want a pest to hitch a ride to New Jersey and start chomping down the Garden State—or your pricy sectional sofa.
-Here’s how to keep pests from invading your kitchen.
+You don’t want a pest to hitch a ride to New Jersey and start chomping down the Garden State—or your pricey sectional sofa.

 If you need to transport a safe that weighs no more than 500 or 600 pounds, your movers should be good to go.
-Good things to stash in there besides jewelry include paper documents such as Social Security cards and birth certificates to help you avoid identity theft (and consider shredding these everyday documents as well).
+Good things to stash in there besides jewelry include paper documents such as Social Security cards and birth certificates to help you avoid identity theft.
 “When it comes to heavier safes, you must contact the dealer or store that you bought the safe from and try to coordinate with a dealer or third party to take care of it during a move,” says Weinerman.

 Any appliances such as washing machines, dryers, refrigerators, and stoves can cause unforeseen problems to move, as they actually require special care.
 Movers are not plumbers or electricians and customers shouldn’t be expecting them to disassemble and disconnect pipes and hoses.
 Need help to transport, mount, or dismount that flat screen TV?
 Be sure to let your moving company know in advance.
-And here’s some tips from the trenches if you’re looking to a buy a new TV.
+Here’s a week-by-week moving countdown of when to do what.

 “When deciding what items should not go into the moving truck, three things should fly to the top of everyone’s list,” says Libby McMillan, editor of ApartmentGuide and Rent.com blogs.
 “The first is meds.
 If those are misplaced, damaged, or overheated, the consequences could range from bad to life-threatening.”
 The second, she says, “is historic or sentimental photos and letters.
 Anyone who’s evacuated their home will tell you these are the first or second item they grab.
 Don’t put yours at risk; they’re irreplaceable.”
 McMillan ends her crucial list by saying, “Be sure to also keep important documentation and paperwork with you.
 This includes credit cards, licenses, checkbooks, passports, insurance policies, titles, deeds, adoption papers, birth and death certificates, trust certificates, wills, current tax files, and anything else you’d be hard-pressed to replace.
 Time is money, so invest a little time deciding which things you’d dread having to replace.”
 Helpful hint: “Use the move as an organizational catalyst, and decide if any of these should actually be in a safe-deposit or fireproof box,” McMillan adds.